SpongeBob blackout looms for DirecTV subscribers

 This is not the first time a distributor has threatened to black out Viacom's channels due to a contract dispute.
 In 2004, Dish actually dropped Viacom cable networks after the two sides failed to reach agreement on a new distribution deal.
 But, citing the popularity of Viacom's channels, BTIG analyst Richard Greenfield noted the black out only lasted "for about 46 hours before Dish caved to Viacom's demands."

-"It will be interesting to see whether DirecTV's [CEO] Mike White wants to go to war with Viacom and make the same mistake Charlie Ergen made 8 years ago.
+"It will be interesting to see whether DirecTV's Mike White wants to go to war with Viacom and make the same mistake [Dish Chairman] Charlie Ergen made 8 years ago.
 Hard to imagine DirecTV without Nick and Nick Jr.," Greenfield wrote in a blog post early Tuesday.